-- Next, ask people to work in pairs or small groups again to come up with a great headline for the article based on the ideas that the group just agreed to.
+Next, ask people to work in pairs or small groups to come up with a great headline for the article based on the ideas that the group just agreed to.

-- Again bring the group together and look for agreement on one or two headlines, or create a new one encompassing several of the ideas.
+Bring the whole group together and look for agreement on one or two headlines, or create a new one encompassing several of the ideas.
 This can be the beginning of the first draft of your mission or vision statement.

 Taking the work accomplished in the first five steps, a smaller group could then be designated (appointees or volunteers) to draft a two or three sentence statement using the ideas, words, and phrases of the large group.
 The headlines may serve as the slogan or nutshell version of the statement that is used in public relations materials.